onzfonz/comp227/src/content/6/en/part6a.md

   )
 }

-export default Notes
+export default Tasks
 ```

-The logic for changing the importance of a note is now in the component managing the list of notes.
+The logic for changing the importance of a task is now in the component managing the list of tasks.

 There is not much code left in `App`: